facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 >
 >To develop on **GitLab**'s platform you need the [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit).
 The kit is well documented so I won't go into the details of the workflow.

 If you're not familiar with **GitLab**'s code-base, the initial experience will be daunting at best as their repository is quite huge.
-Lacking experience with **Ruby** didn't help either, but eventually I got a grip of wich classes I needed to fiddle with in order to have my feature working.
+Lacking experience with **Ruby** didn't help either, but eventually I got a grip of which classes I needed to fiddle with in order to have my feature working.

 The feature proposal was to extend `services` definition by adding the same `variable` property that was already available for `jobs`, so that the validation logic and `variables` handling could be reused.